 In this blog: A glimpse of the future of mental health care.

-As the anxiety levels are rising and as adolescents are growing more and more conscious of the pervasive nature of mental health issues, a culture of openness about these issues is developing.
-In the last ten years, anxiety has surpassed depression as the most frequently occurring reason students appeal to mental health services across the globe.
-Girl Up, a UN organisation that interviewed over 3.500 girls in seven countries, discovered that no less than three-fourths of girls want a more open dialogue about mental health.
-Celebrities such as Billie Eilish, Justin Bieber and Simone Biles, who all have opened up about their demons in public, stimulate this development.
+Due to rising levels of anxiety and a growing awareness among young people about mental health issues, a culture of openness is arising.
+Fear has surpassed depression in the last few years as the most frequent reason for students looking for help.
+A survey of Girl Up, a UN organisation among 3.500 girls in seven countries, shows that 75% of those girls wants a more open dialogue about mental health.
+Celebrities such as Billie Eilish, Justin Bieber and Simone Biles stimulate this.
+All of them have spoken about their demons in public.

 Long waiting lists

 What also helps is that a lot of top athletes in recent years also (want to) attribute their successes in part to sports psychologists and mental coaching.
-Even on television, reality and dating shows increasingly feature a band of psychologists, which also benefits the professional mental health sector (and thus society’s mental well-being).
+Also on tv, reality and dating shows refer more and more to psychologists.
+This also benefits the sector of professional mental health care (and thus society’s mental health).
 All in all, it can be proudly reported that the mental health sector is on the rise, both in terms of the number of requests and applicants for help and the number of applications for professional training in clinical psychology and psychiatry.